 Columbia eventually rejected me.

 Despite half-convincing myself it was a one-off accident, I decided to apply to journalism school again.
-This time, however, I wanted to do things right and make no excuses about not having enough time, etc. I took the GRE and did decently for not paying hundreds of dollars for a prep course or even buying a book.
+This time, however, I wanted to do things right and make no excuses about not having enough time, etc. I took the GRE and did pretty well for not paying hundreds of dollars for a prep course or even buying a book.

 And then I whittled down my list of schools to apply to.
 I ended up choosing six based on their reputations, the specializations they offer, location, and where their graduates have found jobs.
 From the end of November until February, I spent many hours preparing my application essays and other required materials.
 I spent even more time stressing about how much I had to do and putting it off.